PeterParkerLogic/yolov3-to-detect-number/README.md

  Second:
    Using get_train_txt.py to write all training data names to an txt file.
 It let main program, train.py, easily to get all training image.

  Third:
    Using train.py to train the model.

  Forth:
    Using order_img.py to rename testing data name from 1.png to 00001.png.
 It can let dataloader read test image in right way.

+Fifth:
+   Using detect.py to get the output of the test images in output folder.
+And it will generate a json file contains all test image bounding box position and label.